-The CNA and Home Health Aide can work in a wide variety of settings.
-Nursing homes, hospitals, adult daycare centers, personal homes and assisted living facilities all require the Certified Nurse Aide and/or Home Health Aide to act as a helpful liaison between the RN (Registered Nurse) or the LPN (Licensed Practical Nurse) and the patient.
+The CNA can work in a wide variety of settings.
+Nursing homes, hospitals, and adult daycare centers.
+All require the Certified Nurse Aide to act as a liaison between the RN (Registered Nurse) or the LPN (Licensed Practical Nurse) and the patient.

 Certified nursing assistants provide patient care under the direct supervision of RNs or LPNs.
 CNAs spend more time with patients than anyone else on the health care team and are considered the eyes and ears of the nursing staff.
 In this course the student will be instructed how to use evaluation and observation to assess the patient’s state of health by using selected skills like history-taking; and physical and social evaluation to help achieve specific and overall patient goals.
 The assessment skills taught in this class also allow the C.N.A. to understand what, when and how any changes occur, whether it be medical, physical, emotional, mental and if necessary the action needed to take.
 For this reason, communication skills become an important part of the students educational experience.